Report from the Executive Director of Regeneration and Environment.

 and as a result, the partnership had undertaken a fundamental

-review, resulting in a refreshed strategy with additional or
+review, resulting in a refreshed Strategy with additional or

-years (2026/27 to 2028/29).
-This reduced period would allow for
+(2026/27 to 2028/29).
+This reduced period would allow for earlier

-and reflected lessons learnt in the delivery of the current
+reflected lessons learnt in the delivery of the current

 Strategy.